 Unlike carbon dioxide, carbon monoxide does not occur naturally in the atmosphere.
 It is created through the incomplete combustion of coal, natural gas, and oil.
 Low levels of oxygen and low temperatures lead to carbon monoxide in the combustion mixture.

-Dangerous levels of carbon monoxide can be produced around your home or office from any fuel-burning appliance, including gas furnaces, gas stoves, gas dryers, gas water heaters, fireplaces, and cars.
-As a colorless and odorless gas, you can’t identify it without special equipment.
+Dangerous levels of carbon monoxide can be produced by any fuel-burning appliance, including gas furnaces, gas stoves, gas dryers, gas water heaters, fireplaces, and cars.
+As a colorless and odorless gas, you can’t identify it without gas detectors.

 While carbon monoxide is usually an unwanted by-product, packaged carbon monoxide is used in a variety of industries including metal fabrication, chemical manufacturing, pharmaceuticals, electronic and semiconductor applications, and for reducing ores when manufacturing metal carbonyls.